 – What attributes do you think are necessary for a school to be ranked amongst Tier 1 research institutions and what role can you, as a director, play in achieving it?

 - To be considered for the Computer Science Trust Fund Eminent Scholar Chair, the cover letter should also address the following:

 – How would you use the resources and prestige of the endowed chair professorship to enhance your research agenda?

 - Provide your transcripts (upon being shortlisted).

 Nominations and expressions of interest can be submitted in confidence to: ULLDirector@academicsearch.org.
-To ensure full consideration, receipt of complete application material is required on or before March 17, 2020.
-The review process will continue until the position is filled with a start date of Summer/Fall 2021.
+Application materials will be accepted until the position is filled with a start date of Summer/Fall 2021.